 For all outcomes, the primary analysis will be performed on the intention to treat (ITT) population at 28 days after randomisation.
-An ITT analysis of all outcomes at 6 months post-randomisation will also be conducted.
+(Additional details specific to the comparison of REGN-COV2 vs. usual care are provided in Appendix A.) APPENDIX An ITT analysis of all outcomes at 6 months post-randomisation will also be conducted.

-Pairwise comparisons will be made between each treatment arm and the no additional treatment arm (reference group) in that particular randomisation (main randomisation part A, main randomisation part B, main randomisation part C, main randomisation part D and second randomisation).
+Pairwise comparisons will be made between each treatment arm and the no additional treatment arm (reference group) in that particular randomisation (main randomisation part A, main randomisation part B, main randomisation part C, main randomisation part D, main randomisation part E and second randomisation).
 Since not all treatments may be available or suitable for all patients, those in the no additional treatment arm will only be included in a given comparison if, at the point of their randomisation, they could alternatively have been randomised to the active treatment of interest (i.e. the active treatment was available at the time and it was not contra-indicated).
 The same applies to treatment arms added at a later stage; they will only be compared to those patients recruited concurrently.